cryostatio/cryostatio.github.io/docs/_subsections/using-the-cryostat-agent.md

 The programming interfaces for **Cryostat** and its **Agent** are designed to implement **Cryostat's** specific feature set, rather than being generalized and flexible like **JMX**.
 The benefit of this is that the security considerations are easier to understand and model, but choosing to use the **Cryostat Agent** over **JMX** may also forego the ability to interoperate with other **JMX** tooling such as `JDK Mission Control`, `visualvm`, `jconsole`, `hawtio`, etc.

+Note that <code>cryostat.agent.baseuri</code> and <code>cryostat.agent.callback</code> are required properties.
+These ensure that the agent can communicate with Cryostat and Cryostat can communicate back to the agent.

 <ol>
     <li>The <b>Cryostat Agent</b> retrieves a wide range of information from those <b>Cryostat</b> applications such as <code>memory usage</code>, <code>CPU utilization</code>, etc. </li>
     <li>The <b>Cryostat</b> analyzes these collected data to identify problems that might be affecting the application’s performance.</li>